A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: Space-time reconstruction

-In this section, we define reconstructions of the numerical solutions by employing so-called \textit{elliptic reconstruction} \cite{Makridakis2003,Makridakis2007}.
-The reconstruction is needed since inserting the dG solution $(\rho_{h}, c_{h})$ into \eqref{eq:KS1} and \eqref{eq:KS2} would result in singular residuals. \textit{Elliptic reconstruction} is a well-known method that leads to residuals that have optimal order in several other problems.
+Now we define spatial reconstructions of the (pointwise) dG solutions $\left( \bar{\rho}^{\tau}, \bar{c}^{\tau} \right)$ by employing so-called \emph{elliptic reconstruction} \cite{Makridakis2003,Makridakis2007}, which is a well-known method that leads to residuals that have optimal order in several other problems.
 The residual serves as a perturbation of the PDE with optimal order.
 We will make use of this fact to argue that our estimator is of optimal order.

 For notational convenience, we use the abbreviations

 For the sake of brevity, we will also omit the time dependency of functions when the context makes it clear.
 Let $A_h:V_h \longrightarrow V_h$ be the following discrete version of the operator $-\Delta$: